raekw0n/EVE-ESI-SSO/README.md

 ### Using Single Sign-On

 #### Authorization Flow

-* Your application will redirect a user to a login page provided by EVE’s SSO.

 1. The user navigates to `http://mesa-orbital.local/eveauth/login`, which calls the `SsoController`'s `login()` method to redirect the user to `https://login.eveonline.com/v2/oauth/authorize` with required url-encoded parameters: